Formatting course layout

 It is also possible to rearrange sections, hide them from students, deleting sections and its content and highlight them using the following icons when Editing is turned on.
 These icons are located in one action menu and can be accessed by clicking on the Edit on the far right of the section name:

 allows you to move the section along with all its content around using drag and drop.

 and is a toggle icon to hide or show the block from student view.

 allows you to delete an entire section along with its content.

 allows you to highlight the item as the current topic or week.

-Once you have are satisfied with the set up of your section topics, you can begin adding content to your course.
+Once you are satisfied with the set up of your sections, you can begin adding content to your course.
 For more information on adding Resource and Activities to your courses, see our About Course Content and Learning Resources documentation page.

-allows you to move the content between and within topics using drag and drop.
+allows you to move the activity or resource between and within sections using drag and drop.

 allows you to assign a particular user with a different role than the course default for that activity or resource.